offen/website/homepage/content/pages/about.md

 Operators of small and mid-sized websites and web applications are faced with growing challenges not only since the introduction of GDPR: how do they gain insights into what users are interested in and which of the features offered are being used?
 Is it possible to showcase *transparent and considerate handling of user data* - i.e. neither being spy or data leech - without surrendering and abandoning usage metrics altogether?

-Choosing Offen, websites and web applications obtain a free, open and robust tool for collecting and analyzing relevant usage data.
+Choosing Offen Fair Web Analytics, websites and web applications obtain a free, open and robust tool for collecting and analyzing relevant usage data.
 The insights gained enable continuous improvement of these services while still respecting their user's privacy. *Opening up the data to the users does not constitute a disadvantage, but strengthens the relationship with them* by being entirely transparent.

 ### Part of the public debate

 Transparently handling usage data in the open creates mutual trust while still enabling operators to collect needed usage statistics.
-Offen is designed to be a mediating agent only, and does not side with either users or operators.
+Offen Fair Web Analytics is designed to be a mediating agent only, and does not side with either users or operators.
 Sharing knowledge between the two parties creates opportunities for an *open and fact based discussion* about user data and privacy.
 Users gain insights into what data is being collected and what these data points are used for, just like they learn about which kind of data is not part of the collection.
 They are enabled to reach self-determined decisions about what they consent with and what they disagree with when it comes to privacy on the web, also in other contexts than analytics.

 We want to exemplify that it is time to depart the age of ["data capitalism"](https://www.zeit.de/digital/datenschutz/2019-01/datenschutz-nick-couldry-datenkolonialismus-datenhandel/komplettansicht) and to create *technologies and infrastructure that are transparent, open and oriented towards the common good*